BryanMantell/DataUploadAutomation/README.md

 ## PPVT instructions:

+### 1) Importing

+- Install all the [packages](https://github.com/BryanMantell/DataUploadAutomation#Help-Section) required for the project.
+You can find what's needed in the [Help Section](https://github.com/BryanMantell/DataUploadAutomation#Help-Section).
+- Read in all the CSVs needed.
+The files you'll need are located in your measure's folder.
+Check the [Help Section](https://github.com/BryanMantell/DataUploadAutomation#Help-Section) for example code.

-2) Editing and Renaming
+### 2) Editing and Renaming

-Select and rename data from UPMC and UO Redcap that is necessary
+- Select and rename data from UPMC and UO Redcap that is necessary

   for the NDA structure.
-Reference the Item matching chat below to see

-what items you will need to select.
+- Reference the Item matching chat below to see what items you will need to select.

-Bind the data from both sites into a single dataframe.
+- Bind the data from both sites into a single dataframe.

-Select data from the pedigree that that is necessary for the NDA
+- Select data from the pedigree that that is necessary for the NDA structure.

-structure.
-Create an extra column for only timepoint 1.
+- Create an extra column for only timepoint 1.

-Merge the pedigree data with the “Both Site” data to create the PPVT
+- Merge the pedigree data with the “Both Site” data to create the PPVT prep sheet.

-prep sheet.

 [Back to Table of Contents](#Table-of-Contents)